 MISRA: (none)

-C.A.R.
-Hoare, A model for communicating sequential processes, 1980
+Hoare C.A.R., "Communicating Sequential Processes" [41]

-Larsen, K.G., Petterssen, P, Wang, Y, UPPAAL in a nutshell, 1997
+Larsen, Peterson, Wang, "Model Checking for Real-Time Systems" [40]

 6.63.3 Mechanism of failure

 Threads use locks and protocols to schedule their work, control access to resources, exchange data, and to effect communication with each other.
 Protocol errors occur when the expected rules for co-operation are not followed, or when the order of lock acquisitions and release causes the threads to quit working together.
 These errors can be as a result of: